-The Festival of the Steel Phallus or かなまら祭り (Kanamara Matsuri) held at Kawasaki Shrine (Daishi), is one of the more interesting and bizarre festivals that runs through the spring season.
+The Festival of the Steel Phallus or かなまら祭り (Kanamara Matsuri) is held at Kawasaki Shrine (Daishi).
+Oh boy, and is it ever one of the more interesting and bizarre festivals that runs through the spring season.
 Occurring around the same time as Hanami hits Tokyo, it is the celebration of the penis in all of its venerating glory.

 The Kanamara Matsuri is centred on a local penis shrine.
-The tale begins with a jealous sharp-toothed demon, who falls in love with a young woman, and decides to hide inside her vagina.
-Unknowingly, the woman tries to marry two young men but is cursed by the devil, as on each wedding night the demon bites off the penises of each husband.
-In desperation, the woman seeks help from a blacksmith, who forged a phallus made from iron in an attempt to shatter the demon’s teeth.
-This led to the enshrinement of the ‘Steel Phallus’ and its ability to bless anyone who worships and attends this festival.
+The tale begins with a jealous sharp-toothed demon, who falls in love with a young woman.
+Suspicious of her, he decides to hide inside her vagina.
+Unknowingly, the woman tries to marry two young men, but is cursed by the devil.
+This is due to the fact that on each wedding night the demon bites off the penises of each husband.
+In desperation, the woman seeks help from a blacksmith.
+He forges a phallus made from iron to shatter the demon’s teeth.
+This led to the enshrinement of the ‘Steel Phallus’, and its ability to bless anyone who worships and attends this festival.

 The festival originally began in 1969 and has become synonymous with tourists from around the globe.
-All money raised from the event goes towards HIV research and the event itself is also particularly sought after by people who seek:
+Actually, all money raised from the event goes towards HIV research.
+In fact, the event itself is also particularly sought after by people who seek:

 - protection from STIs

 - a safe and healthy pregnancy